Largest and heaviest animals: Flatworms (Platyhelminthes)

+Arrow Worms (Chaetognatha)

+The largest arrow worms is Parasagitta setosa rows to a maximum length of 14 mm, its tail being up to a quarter of this length.

 Segmented worms (Annelida)

 The largest of the segmented worms (including earthworms, leeches, and polychaetes) is the African giant earthworm (Microchaetus rappi).
 Although it averages about 1.36 m in length, this huge worm can reach a length of as much as 6.7 m and can weigh over 1.5 kg.
 Only the giant Gippsland earthworm, Megascolides australis, and a few giant polychaetes, including the notorious Eunice aphroditois, reach nearly comparable sizes, reaching 4 and 3.6 m, respectively.

 Ribbon worms (Nemertea)

 The largest nemertean is the bootlace worm, Lineus longissimus.
 A specimen found washed ashore on a beach in St. Andrews, Scotland in 1864 was recorded at a length of 55 m.

 Mollusks (Mollusca)

 Both the largest mollusks and the largest of all invertebrates (in terms of mass) are the largest squids.
 The colossal squid (Mesonychoteuthis hamiltoni) is projected to be the largest invertebrate.
 Current estimates put its maximum size at 12 to 14 m long and 750 kg, based on analysis of smaller specimens.
 In 2007, authorities in New Zealand announced the capture of the largest known colossal squid specimen.
 It was initially thought to be 10 m and 450 kg.
 It was later measured at 4.2 m long and 495 kg in weight.
 The mantle was 2.5 m long when measured.

 The giant squid (Architeuthis dux) was previously thought to be the largest squid, and while it is less massive and has a smaller mantle than the colossal squid, it may exceed the colossal squid in overall length including tentacles.
 One giant squid specimen that washed ashore in 1878 in Newfoundland reportedly measured 16.8 m in total length (from the tip of the mantle to the end of the long tentacles), head and body length 6.1 m, 4.6 m in circumference at the thickest part of mantle, and weighed about 900 kg.
 This specimen is still often cited as the largest invertebrate that has ever been examined.
 However, no animals approaching this size have been scientifically documented and, according to giant squid expert Steve O'Shea, such lengths were likely achieved by greatly stretching the two tentacles like elastic bands.